vef445/AirtimeBT/README.md

 What I've done to the original app:

-updated deprecated code
+- updated deprecated code
-added a "Connect via Bluetooth" setting changed the behavior of the "Load file" button depending on the previous setting added a bluetooth connection page, together with a file selection and bluetooth file downloading capabiltiies Bluetooth functionality is only available on Flysight2.
+- added a "Connect via Bluetooth" setting
+- changed the behavior of the "Load file" button depending on the previous setting
+- added a bluetooth connection page, together with a file selection and bluetooth file downloading capabiltiies
+- Bluetooth functionality is only available on Flysight2.
 This app will still work with the original Flysight using a cable connection as described here: https://github.com/jordangould/AirtimeInfinite

+Bluetooth Instructions: To start using the Bluetooth connection on your Flysight2, you need to:
+1. Update your device firmware following the official instructions available here:
-Instructions: To start using the Bluetooth connection on your Flysight2, you need to set it in pairing mode.
-To do so, when the Flysight2 is on standby (led off), double press its button.
+2. Set your Flysight in pairing mode.
+To do so, when the device is off (led off), double press its button.
 The led should now flash slowly.
-Initiate the connection from the Airtime:Infinite BT app.
+3. Tick the "Use Bluetooth connection" parameter in the Airtime:Infinite BT app settings.
+4. Press the + button to connect to your Flysight2, select your device in the dropdown menu and tap "Connect".
+Your phone will ask confirmation of the Bluetooth pairing on the first use.

 You're good to go!

-More detailed instructions to come soon

 *****************************************************************************